-RMDs are required from traditional IRAs and Roth IRAs inherited before 2020.
+RMDs are required from traditional IRAs and Roth IRAs inherited.
 RMDs must generally begin by December 31st of the year after the original owner’s death and be taken by the end of each future year.
 There are special exceptions for spouses who inherit these accounts.
-The 50% tax penalty applies to missed RMDs from inherited IRAs and Roth IRAs even though Roth IRAs are tax-free.
+The 25% tax penalty applies to missed RMDs from inherited IRAs and Roth IRAs even though Roth IRAs are tax-free.
 When there are multiple beneficiaries, the RMD is based on the oldest beneficiary’s age, unless the inherited IRA was split by the end of the year of death.

 A properly titled inherited IRA should contain the name of the deceased IRA owner and identify the account as a beneficiary IRA.
-See 7 Steps to Take When You Inherit an IRA for IRAs and Roth IRAs inherited in 2020 or later.
+See 7 Steps to Take When You Inherit an IRA for more on inherited IRAs and Roth IRAs.